 Parkinson's disease is a slowly progressive neurological disease.
 It is one of the degenerative diseases of the extrapyramidal system.
 The symptoms are muscular rigidity, slowed movements, immobility, muscle tremors as well as postural instability.
 There is still no possibility of a causal treatment of Parkinson's disease.
 Therefore, Parkinson's therapy focuses on treating the symptoms, which is increasingly well possible.
 In the first years and sometimes even decades of the disease, it gives the patient an almost unhindered life and also relieves the subsequent course of the disease.

-Alzheimer's disease is a neurodegenerative disorder that is particularly common in people over the age of 65 - but may also affect younger people.
+Alzheimer's disease is a neurodegenerative disorder that is particularly common at people over the age of 65 - but may also affect younger people.
 The disease is named after the German psychiatrist and neuropathologist Alois Alzheimer, who first described the disease in 1901.
 Characteristic for Alzheimer´s disease is an increasing deterioration of cognitive performance.
 This initially shows a deterioration in memory, especially regarding the short-term memory.
 A reduction of the orientation ability and mood disorders such as depression are common.
 Even in the early stages of the disease, minor abnormalities are discernible in neuropsychological tests.
 Alzheimer's disease is not curable so far.
 However, once the diagnosis is made, medical and therapeutic treatment approaches can slow down the disease and partially counteract the disease symptoms.

 The term "amnesia" comes from the Greek and consists of a = "without, not" and mnesis = "memory".
 "Amnesia" thus denotes a loss of memory.
 It can affect a limited period of time or certain topics.
 Amnesia can be caused by various illnesses, injuries or damage to the brain, e.g. traumatic brain injury, stroke, meningitis or epileptic seizures.
 Even extreme mental stress caused by traumatic experiences can lead to amnesia, which in this case is usually not limited in time but content.
 Comprehensive and careful diagnosis is the basis for successful treatment of Amnesia.